 4.4.4.
 To detect the presence of manipulation devices or strategies according to Case A, it is necessary that the vehicles are tested under variations of the regulated testing conditions referred to as ‘modalities’.
 The set of modalities is not fixed but instead kept open due to the need to detect specific technology behaviours in response to a complex set of parameters and the need to keep an unpredictable character.

 4.4.6.
-Market surveillance authorities shall enforce the prohibition of manipulation devices and manipulation strategies related to emissions.
-If a manipulation device or strategy related to emissions is identified, market surveillance authorities shall proceed in accordance with [Chapter XI of Regulation (EU) 2018/858] or equivalent provisions in other Contracting Parties.
+Contracting Party authorities shall enforce the prohibition of manipulation devices and manipulation strategies related to emissions.
+If a manipulation device or strategy related to emissions is identified, market surveillance authorities shall proceed in accordance with Chapter XI on Safeguard Clauses of Regulation (EU) 2018/858 or equivalent provisions in other Contracting Parties.

 4.4.7.
-Market surveillance authorities shall ensure a uniform application of criteria for the assessment of screening tests by having regard to the latest version of the relevant non-binding guidance published by the European Commission or equivalent for other Contracting Parties and to the information available within the EU Forum for Exchange of Information on Enforcement or similar entity in a Contracting Party.
+Contracting Party authorities shall ensure a uniform application of criteria for the assessment of screening tests by having regard to the latest version of the relevant non-binding guidance published by the European Commission or equivalent for other Contracting Parties and to the information available within the EU Forum for Exchange of Information on Enforcement or similar entity in another Contracting Party.

 4.5.
 Roles and responsibilities of Contracting Parties and recognised third parties